 Migratory bird species, including eagles and other raptors, waterfowl, shorebirds, seabirds, wading birds, and songbirds are protected under the Migratory Bird Treaty Act (MBTA) of 1918 and Executive Order 13186.
 The USFWS maintains a list of all species protected by the MBTA at 50 CFR 10.13.
 The MBTA protects species or families of birds that live, reproduce, or migrate within or across international borders during their life cycle.
 Under authority of the MBTA, it is unlawful to take, kill, or possess migratory birds, their parts, nests, or eggs, including the disturbance or destruction of a migratory bird nest that results in the loss of eggs or young.
-According to Solicitor's Opinion M-37050 issued in December 2017, MBTA prohibitions apply only to actions that have as their purpose the taking or killing of migratory birds, their nests, or their eggs; incidental take is not prohibited.
 Executive Order 13186 was enacted, in part, to ensure that environmental analyses of Federal actions evaluate the impacts of actions and agency plans on migratory birds.
 The order also states that emphasis should be placed on species of concern, priority habitats, and key risk factors, and it prohibits the take of any migratory bird without authorization from the USFWS.
 Several migratory bird species may use the project area yearlong, or for a portion of the year.
 Within Washington County, the migratory bird nesting season can be divided into the following two major timeframes: